iamtomhewitt/home-dashboard/README.md

 The recipes and planner is stored on an [api I built](https://github.com/iamtomhewitt/home-dashboard-recipe-manager).

-## 💡 Potential Widget / General Ideas

-### Rotating Widgets
-As it stands the dashboard is a bit constrained for room.
-Suggest that any future widgets can sit over the top of another widget, and switch with another widget in its place.
-E.g. the Google Calendar widgets could be combined into one and switch between calendars every `x` seconds.

 ## 👷‍♂️ Getting Started
 Have the dashboard and need a hand setting it up?
 Follow [this guide](GETTING&#32;STARTED.md)!